ATOMNFT/CYD-ESP32Marauder/README.md

 <p align="center"><img alt="Custom Marauder logo" src="https://github.com/ATOMNFT/CYD-ESP32Marauder/blob/master/pictures/M8.jpeg" width="300"></p>
 <p align="center">

-  <b>Files and repo not ready yet.
-I'm in process of testing a fix and uping things to this repo.</b>

   <b>A beautiful fork of wifi Maraduer, a suite of WiFi/Bluetooth offensive and defensive tools for the 2.8'' ESP32 Module ESP32-2432S028R WiFi+BT Dual-core 240X320 Smart Display.</b>
   <b>This fork features a few great fixes and customzations.</b><br><br>